zahta/machine-learning/README.md

        :three: `conda info --envs`:arrow_right: A list of all your environments (active environment with an asterisk (*)).

-       :four: `conda deactivate` :arrow_right: Deactivate environment.
+       :four: `conda install pkgname` :arrow_right: Install the package "pkgname" in the active environment.

-       :five: `conda list -n envname` or `conda list`:arrow_right: A list of all packages installed in the environment "envname".
+       :five: `conda list -n envname` or `conda list`:arrow_right: A list of all packages installed in the active environment.

        :six: `conda list -n envname pkgname`:arrow_right: To see if the package "pkgname" is installed in "envname".

        :seven: `conda install --revision=0` or `conda install --rev 0`:arrow_right: Restore active environment to the default version.

+       :eight: `conda deactivate` :arrow_right: Deactivate environment.

-       :eight: `conda remove --name envname --all`:arrow_right: Remove the environment "envname".
+       :nine: `conda remove --name envname --all`:arrow_right: Remove the environment "envname".
      - [Conda cheat sheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf)
   - Python and Jupyter Lab